 Climate in South Africa

-South Africa's sunny weather attracts expats and tourists from colder countries every year.
-It's a large country with coastal areas, plateaus, deserts and forests, and each area has its own climate.
+South Africa's sunny weather attracts expats and tourists from colder countries yearly.
+It's a large country with coastal areas, plateaus, deserts, and forests, each with its own climate.

-The coastal regions are given to milder summers and winters.
+The coastal regions usually have milder summers and winters.
 The west coast's Atlantic brings a Mediterranean feel to Cape Town, while the east coast's Indian Ocean makes Durban and Port Elizabeth more tropical.
-Winters are wet, and summers generally dry.
+Winters are wet, and summers are generally dry.

 Inland, the inverse is true.
 Summers bring afternoon thunderstorms to Johannesburg, while winters are dry.
 Temperatures in the inland are also given to higher highs and lower lows – highs of up to or exceeding 104°F (40°C) are possible in the summer, and frost in the winter is not unheard of.